-where x,y and z are coordinate of the car with respect to the center of measuring antennas, and α is the spatial angle between the car and reader.
+where x,y and z are coordinate of the car with respect to the center of measuring antennas, and $\alpha$ is the spatial angle between the car and reader.
 Cars, however, are always on the road and we can use this as another constraint.
 The intersection of the cone and the road plane is a hyperbola, as shown in Fig. 7.
 The equation for this hyperbola is as follow:

-$$(\tan(\alpha) \cdot x)^2 - v^2 = b^2 \tag{15}$$
+$$(\tan(\alpha) \cdot x)^2 - y^2 = b^2$$ (15)

 where b is a constant that corresponds to the height of the pole.
 While a single hyperbola is not enough to localize, we can combine information across two readers to locate the car.
 Specifically, using a second reader located on the other side of the road provides us another hyperbola equation.
-Then, by solving these two equations, one can find x and y, and localize the car.10 cars, this introduce some error, which we will discuss in the following section.
+Then, by solving these two equations, one can find x and y, and localize the car.

-Note, in the case where antennas are tilted by 60° , the process of localizing is the same, except that the cone is tilted by 60° .
+Note, in the case where antennas are tilted by $60^{\circ}$ , the process of localizing is the same, except that the cone is tilted by $60^{\circ}$ .
 Hence, the intersection of the cone and road plane is an ellipse instead of a hyperbola.
 One can simply replace the hyperbola equation with that of an ellipse to find the intersection point.

 Finally, in order to intersect location information across two readers, we need this information to be synchronized.
 We can leverage the readers' connection to the Internet to synchronize them to within tens of ms using the network timing protocol (NTP) [3, 45].
 This synchronization level is more than sufficient for localizing parked cars.
-For moving
+For moving cars, this introduce some error, which we will discuss in the following section.